In this Policy

 a.
 Market considerations

 (1) Selected disciplines may, due to market considerations, command salaries in excess of those permitted by the UC salary scales for a given rank and step.
-The Vice Provost--Academic Affairs will be responsible for obtaining data on faculty salaries in selected disciplines at peer institutions.
+The dean will obtain data on academic salaries in selected disciplines at peer institutions.
 These data will provide the basis for reviewing off-scale salary recommendations based on discipline-based market considerations.

 (2) Independent of discipline, some individuals may, due to market considerations, command salaries in excess of those permitted by the UC salary scales for a given rank and step.
 Review of recommendations for off-scale salaries in such cases will be based on the comprehensive documentation provided in those individual cases.

-A faculty member may receive an offer of a position with a higher salary at a comparable academic institution.
-To retain the faculty member at UC Davis, it may be necessary to adjust the individual's salary through the off-scale salary mechanism.
-Documentation of the competing offer and its terms must be provided along with the recommendation.
+An appointee may be recruited for a position with a higher salary at a comparable academic institution.
+To retain the appointee at UC Davis, it may be necessary to adjust the individual's salary through the off-scale salary mechanism.

-Merit is normally recognized through the advancement process, including accelerated merit actions where appropriate.
-In a very limited number of cases, the advancement process may not provide sufficient recognition of particularly outstanding achievements.
-In such cases, a temporary off-scale increment of up to $100 less than one step may be approved by the Vice Provost--Academic Affairs.
-A recommendation for a merit-related off-scale salary is initiated by the chair, who consults with the department, then forwards the recommendation to the dean, who submits the recommendation to the Vice Provost--Academic Affairs.
-All off-scale salaries based on exceptional merit must be reviewed by CAP or an equivalent review body.
-The off-scale increment shall be in effect for a single merit cycle (two or three years), at which time the off-scale increment shall be removed.
-If an accelerated merit action is approved, the temporary off-scale increment shall be removed at the time the accelerated merit is put into effect.
+Merit is normally recognized through the advancement process.
+In a very limited number of cases, the advancement process may not provide sufficiently timely recognition of outstanding achievements.
+In such cases, a temporary off-scale increment of up to one step may be approved by the Vice Provost – Academic Affairs.
+A recommendation for a merit-related off-scale salary is initiated by the Chair, who then forwards the recommendation to the dean who submits the recommendation to the Vice Provost--Academic Affairs.
+The temporary off-scale increment shall be in effect for just the current merit cycle.
+When the subsequent merit advancement occurs, the temporary off-scale increment shall be subsumed by the increase in base salary.
+If the subsequent merit action is denied, the temporary off-scale will end.

-Authority to approve and to set off-scale salaries rests with the Vice Provost--Academic Affairs, except as delegated under Section UCD-620-6.
+Authority to approve and to set off-scale salaries rests with the Vice Provost - Academic Affairs, except as re-delegated.
+See the Delegation of Authority for off-scale salary approval (https://academicaffairs.ucdavis.edu/dofa.cfm).

 a.
 Base salary and the off-scale increment shall be recorded and reported separately in the Payroll System of each academic appointee with an off-scale salary.